 As the girl grows, a victim of oppression in her village as both a woman and a child of rape, she displays miraculous powers such as shapeshifting and travel into the spiritual world, which she uses to confront her father and free her enslaved people.
 Onyesonwu's birthright and colouring alludes to the Sudanese Janjaweed's use of rape as a weapon to give birth to lighter skinned children.
 Children of rape victims are looked down upon in Darfur communities out of fear that the children will become Janjaweed, with lighter skin and softer hair giving away ethnicity.
 The story is also a condemnation of culturally ingrained oppression of women and brutal rites like female circumcision, as well as the destruction of culture, language and religion caused by the African slave trade.
 Much like how Philip K. Dick's work is celebrated as trenchant commentary when viewed through the prism of counter-culture collapse in post-modern America, African works of quality should enjoy the same reflection and appraisal vis-à-vis Africa's technological and social concerns.

-In a TEDx talk, given in Nairobi in July, Kahiu references Dogon ancient astronaut mythology and Ngoma philosophy to demonstrate a historical basis for the Afrofuturist aesthetic in Africa and provides examples of artists, such as the South Africa music group and art collective Just a Band, who put Afrofuturism in the context of Africa.
+In a TEDx talk, given in Nairobi in July, Kahiu references Dogon ancient astronaut mythology and Ngoma philosophy to demonstrate a historical basis for the Afrofuturist aesthetic in Africa and provides examples of artists, such as the Kenyan music group and art collective Just a Band, who put Afrofuturism in the context of Africa.
 Kahiu concludes that Africans "can't reclaim history" but based on the conceptual framework of Afrofuturism as defined by Mark Dery, "we can project our future."

 Mainstream, and particularly Western, analysis of speculative fictions concerning Africa has focused largely on the art and culture of diaspora Africans.
 An assumption is made of ignorance or aversion on the part of native Africans to the philosophical concerns about, and artistic influence of, technology and speculative fantasy.
 This assumption of black Africa's 'cargo cult' relationship to technology has led to claims of great surprise from Western critics when confronted with films such as Kahiu's Pumzi.
 But where better than Africa to explore fears of technology usurping a connection to nature?
 Pumzi is pure Africa.